Campus of the University of Notre Dame: Art and monuments

-Locate outside the west entrance of Hesburgh Library, it was created by Joseph Turkalji in 1962.
+Located outside the west entrance of Hesburgh Library, it was created by Joseph Turkalji in 1962.
 His foot stands on the neck of a calf, and his right hand index finger points to the sky.
 It represents a passage from Exodus.
 As many Notre Dame statues, Moses has a double meaning regarding American football.
 He is either known as "First Down Moses" or "Number #1 Moses".
 The horns of the head of Moses are a common theme in art history (for example, Moses is depicted with horns also by Michelangelo) and is due to a common misreading of a quote from Exodus.